orstavik/JoiEvents/docs/4_EventSequence/Pattern10_TakeNote.md

 And it is implied the listener will need this particular piece of information to complete some future task and/or to fully understand a future statement that builds on this premise.

-When composing events that are triggered by multiple events, not only a single, you must remember the *state* of the primary or preceding trigger events.
+Many composed events are triggered by multiple events, not only a single event.
+These composed events must remember the *state* of the primary or preceding trigger events.
-In the most basic example, such state can be simply that a previous event has occurred.
+In the most basic example, such state can be simply that a previous event having occurred.
 In such instances, the state data can often be preserved implicitly.
-However, other data such as previous trigger events' target, timeStamp, pointer coordinates, and/or other event details, cannot be preserved implicitly, but require the event triggering function to maintain state data.
+But, most often the composed event require other data such as the previous trigger events' target, timeStamp, pointer coordinates, etc. This data cannot be remembered implicitly, but requires that the event triggering function store the EventSequence state.

-## TakeNote of the state data
+## TakeNote of EventSequence state

-There is one aspect of the TakeNote pattern that is of most interest: it stores state.
+The composed event must store state.
-This should raise some red flags, so let us look at them:
+This raises some red flags, so let us look at them:

 1. When data is passed out of the TakeNote and EventSequence trigger function, they can be altered on the outside.
 If the data passed out is an object or an array,